Ryo-N7/Ryo-N7.github.io/_posts/2021-07-26-jleague-2021-midseason-review.md

 --------

-Rounded up, FC Tokyo have the youngest squad at age 24, as the metropolitan side prefer to supplement their depth with young talents from their large academy.
+Rounded up, FC Tokyo have the youngest squad at age 24, as the metropolitan side prefer to supplement their squad depth with young talents from their large academy rather than big name signings.
 The off-season brought reinforcements in a few key positions without instigating wholesale changes with the arrivals of **Takuya Aoki**, **Ryoma Watanabe**, and **Bruno Uvini** being the non-youth transfers.